-- Austin, J., Sánchez, L., Perez-Cortes, S. (in press) Null subjects in the early acquisition of English by Spanish Heritage bilingual children.
+- Austin, J., Sánchez, L., Perez-Cortes, S. (2017) Null subjects in the early acquisition of English by Spanish Heritage bilingual children.
 In Perpiñán, S. (Ed.), Romance Languages and Linguistic Theory 11.
 Selected papers from the 44th Linguistic Symposium on Romance Languages (LSRL), University of West Ontario (p.
 209-227).
 Amsterdam/Philadelphia: John Benjamins.

 - Syrett, K., Austin, J., Sánchez, L., Germak, C., Lingwall, A., Perez-Cortes, S., Arias-Amaya, A., & Baker, H. (2017).
 The influence of conversational context and the developing lexicon on the calculation of scalar implicatures: Insights from Spanish-English bilingual children, Linguistic Approaches to Bilingualism, 6(6), 1-25.

 Perez-Cortes, S. (2012).
 The Interpretation of Present Progressive aspectual features by L2 Spanish Learners and Heritage Language Speakers, Arizona Working Papers in SLA teaching, 19, 36-55.